faouziamrouche/FoodSurety/README.md

-# Origin project:
+# FoodSafety project:
-A solution for product counterfeiting using Blockchain technology to store the product's informations (Producer, Origin...etc) in a manner that forbids any falsification.
-This project was the winner of the Leapfrog Hackathon Algiers 2018.
-This is the Android part of the origin project.
+Blockchain-Based Solution for hajj food safety .

+Every Single phase in the food supply chain will be stored in our Blockchain , that would give us tracebility and transparency for the responsible authorities to ensure a safe and quality food for our pilgrims.

-Here's the Devpost link : https://devpost.com/software/originproject_ethereum .
+Here's the Devpost link : https://devpost.com/software/foodsurety .
-The Ethereum part is : https://github.com/faouziamrouche/OriginProject_Ethereum .
+The Ethereum smart contracts part is : https://github.com/HaithemKahil/FoodSurety_SmartContracts/ .